madebymode/traefik-modsecurity-plugin/README.md

 * `cacheConditionsNoBody`: (optional) Specifies if requests with no body (content-length of 0) should be cached. ( default true)

-* `cacheKeyIncludeMethod`: (optional) Specifies if the HTTP method should be included in the cache key. (default true)
 * `cacheKeyIncludeHost`: (optional) Specifies if the host should be included in the cache key. (default true)
-* `cacheKeyIncludeRequestURI`: (optional) Specifies if the request URI should be included in the cache key. (default true)
+* `cacheKeyIncludeRemoteAddress`: (optional) Speifics if the remote request address should be included in the cache key (default false)
 * `cacheKeyIncludeHeaders`: (optional) Specifies if the headers should be included in the cache key. (default false)
-* `cacheKeyHeaders`: (optional) An array of specific headers to be included in the cache key when CacheKeyIncludeHeaders is true. (default ["Authorization", "User-Agent", "Cache-Control"])
+* `cacheKeyHeaders`: (optional) An array of specific headers to be included in the cache key when CacheKeyIncludeHeaders is true. (ie: ["User-Agent"]) - note some headers are ALWAYS blacklisted, and even if you list them here, they will still not be cached `Authorization: *, Set-Cookie: *, Cache-Control: no-store, Pragma: no-cache, Expires: -1 (date in the past)`
-* `cacheKeyMatchAllHeaders`: (optional) Specifies if all headers should be included in the cache key when CacheKeyIncludeHeaders is true. (default false)

 **Note**: body of every (non-cached) request will be buffered in memory while the request is in-flight (i.e.: during the security